rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 \end{equation}
 $$

 Let's unpack this.
-We can add noise to the Density Guidance trajectory, but to maintain the desired evolution of log-density, we have to:
+We can add noise to the Density Guidance trajectory, but to maintain the desired evolution of log-density, we have to
 * Project the Wiener increment $$d \overline{W}_t$$ with $$P_t$$ onto the subspace orthogonal to the score;
 * Correct the drift for the added stochasticity.
 To estimate $$\Delta \log p_t(\mathbf{x})=\operatorname{div} \nabla \log p_t(\mathbf{x})$$, we use the Hutchinson trick <d-cite key="hutchinson1989stochastic,grathwohl2018ffjord"></d-cite>